waterlinked/waterlinked.github.io/docs/dvl/dvl-protocol.md

 * DVL - Doppler Velocity Log - Hydro-acoustic unit which uses acoustic beams to measure distance to bottom surface and the velocity which the unit is moving across the surface.
 * ACK - Acknowledgement.
 The command issued was successful.
 * NAK - Negative acknowledgement.
 The command issued failed.
+* Ping - A pulse of sound sent by the DVL
+* Time of validity - Timestamp of the bottom reflection (center of ping)
+* Time of transmission - Timestamp taken directly before sending data on protocol serial/JSON.
+This time includes: time of flight from center of ping to the reception, acoustic signal decoding and internal processing.

 ## Version

-This document describes protocol version 2.0.x (major.minor.patch)
+This document describes protocol version 2.3.x (major.minor.patch)

 The protocol versioning follows semantic versioning in that: